Looking for an online solution to support you with compliance for AML (anti-money laundering) and CFT (Countering the

 The 14 Best Anti Money Laundering (AML) Software & Tools

-Created by fraud managers, for fraud managers, SEON is increasingly popular as a compliance aid in the context of fintech, payments and iGaming – especially thanks to its digital footprint detection capabilities.
+Created by fraud managers, for fraud managers, SEON is increasingly popular as a compliance aid that is industry-agnostic but popular in the context of fintech, payments and iGaming – especially thanks to its digital footprint detection capabilities.

 - Behavioral analytics: Monitor user actions based on velocity rules to flag suspicious behavior that could point to money laundering – especially when looking at combined transaction volume.

 - Transparent pricing: You pay per API call, all the pricing is clear, and you can even test SEON for free for 30 days (14, then extended once you speak to one of the team).

-- No PEP or sanctions check: You’ll need to integrate a third-party solution to check your data against sanction lists.
+- No IDV: You’ll need to integrate a third-party solution if you want to verify documents as well.

 Choose SEON If:

 A leader in digital decisioning platforms, Actico offers a complete suite that’s used for fraud prevention, dynamic pricing, underwriting, claims management, and, of course, compliance.
 Notable customers include Santander, ING and Volkswagen Financial Services, among others.

 The compliance tools specifically designed include an anti-money laundering module, named MLDS (Money Laundering Detection System).

 The module supports the management of relevant customer information, transaction monitoring and risk classification.
 It allows you to run data through risk rules which can help you concentrate on high-risk transactions.

 - Complete compliance suite: You can use Actico’s tools for KYC (Know Your Customer), KYT (Know Your Transactions) and AML.

 - Sanction lists and PEP screening: Look for sanctions, embargoes and Politically Exposed Persons.